 - 1 On the control node, perform the following steps: - 1a Download and extract the Identity Manager container tar file.
-For more information, see "Obtaining the Docker Images" on page 49. - 1b Navigate to the /<location where you extracted the tar file>/dockerimages/ directory. - 1c Copy the IDM_486_idm_conf_generator.tar.gz file and place the file on any of the managed nodes. - 2 On any of the managed nodes, perform the following steps: - 2a Place the IDM_486_idm_conf_generator.tar.gz file you copied in Step 1c in any location.
+For more information, see "Obtaining the Docker Images" on page 49. - 1b Navigate to the /<location where you extracted the tar file>/dockerimages/ directory. - 1c Copy the IDM_487_idm_conf_generator.tar.gz file and place the file on any of the managed nodes. - 2 On any of the managed nodes, perform the following steps: - 2a Place the IDM_487_idm_conf_generator.tar.gz file you copied in Step 1c in any location.
 For example, /home. - 2b Create the silent.properties file.
-For more information, see "Creating the Silent Properties File" on page 56. - 3 On the control node, perform the following steps: - 3a Navigate to the /<location where you extracted the tar file>/ansible/ input/ directory and place the following files: - silent.properties file that you created in Step 2b - iManager.env file.
-For more information on creating the iManager.env file, see Step 4 in the "Deploying iManager Container" on page 61 section. - setup.csv file that you created in the "Creating the setup.csv File" on page 108 section - any custom certificates that you obtained from an external certificate authority any custom files such as ojdbc.jar or custom LDIF files
+For more information, see "Creating the Silent Properties File" on page 56. - 3 On the control node, perform the following steps: - 3a Navigate to the /<location where you extracted the tar file>/ansible/input/ directory and place the following files: - silent.properties file that you created in Step 2b - setup.csv file that you created in the "Creating the setup.csv File" on page 104 section - any custom certificates that you obtained from an external certificate authority

-NOTE: If you are using Identity Vault as the certificate authority for generating certificates, perform the steps mentioned in "Generating Certificate With Identity Vault Certificate Authority" on page 77.
+NOTE: If you are using Identity Vault as the certificate authority for generating certificates, perform the steps mentioned in "Generating Certificate With Identity Vault Certificate Authority" on page 74.